turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 assert_equal 1, IdeaStore.count
 ```

-This makes sense, of course, since we're not doing any work in the `IdeaStore` class yet.
+This makes sense, of course, since we're not doing any work in the `IdeaStore`
+yet.
 Let's just fake it for now:

 ```ruby
 def self.count